KAIST-OQT-Lab/OQtrl/README.md

-# QuAd - Quantum experiment inerface for Adwin systems
+# QuAd - Quantum experiment interface for Adwin systems

 This is a repository for the development of a Python-based Adwin control interface for OQT quantum experiments.